Americans and the Holocaust Exhibit

 Americans and the Holocaust: A Traveling Exhibition for Libraries is made possible by the United States Holocaust Memorial Museum and the American Library Association.

-The touring library exhibition — based on the special exhibition of the same name at the Museum in Washington, D.C. — will travel to U.S. libraries from 2020 to 2022.
+The touring library exhibition — based on the special exhibition of the same name at the Museum in Washington, D.C. — will travel to U.S. libraries through November of 2023.

-Americans and the Holocaust will be on display in the Rare Reading Room on the 3rd floor of Foley Library, along with a series of related special events presented by the Gonzaga Institute for Hate Studies and supported by the Gonzaga University Jewish Bulldogs and the Spokane County Human Rights Task Force, from to March 19th - April 27th, 2020.
+Americans and the Holocaust, originally scheduled at Gonzaga in March of 2020, and postponed due to the COVID-19 pandemic, will be on display from August 23 - October 6th, 2022 in the Rare Reading Room on the 3rd floor of Foley Library.
+A series of related special events will be presented by the Gonzaga Center for the Study of Hate, the Seattle Holocaust Center for Humanity, and supported by the Gonzaga University Jewish Bulldogs and the Spokane County Human Rights Task Force.

 Based on extensive new research of that period, Americans and the Holocaust addresses important themes in American history, exploring the many factors — including the Great Depression, isolationism, xenophobia, racism and antisemitism — that influenced decisions made by the U.S. government, the news media, organizations and individuals as they responded to Nazism.
 This exhibition will challenge the commonly held assumptions that Americans knew little and did nothing about the Nazi persecution and murder of Jews as the Holocaust unfolded.